Some notes

 (who serves as translator for English merchants)

-*--He's shaking them all down for money to support his wars.
+*--He's shaking them all down for money to support his wars

 Scene four

-*--In Russian tradition, animals, in this case geese, are inside with the people.
+*--In Russian tradition, animals, in this case geese, are inside with the people

 *--Buinosov annoyed that the smell of coffee, which Peter ordered all to drink,

-stinks up his house.
+stinks up his house

-*--This the first clear sign that Peter intends to change personal habits of
+*--This the first clear sign that Peter intends to change personal habits of his prominent

 *--Buinosov refuses coffee (and we see a beautiful, luxurious traditional ceramic